The Joy of Making Your Habits Into Old Acquaintances and Boring Them to Death

 There are several ways to make yourself more aware of your actions and the present moment.
 For example, you could download a mindful bell app to remind you to stop and consider what’s happening at specific times of the day.

-Or you could time mindfulness to coincide with something specific you already do regularly, like stretching, taking a break, or checking your emails.
+Or you could time mindfulness to coincide with something you already do regularly, like stretching, taking a break, or checking your emails.

 Whenever you carry out your chosen action, pair it with mindfulness, bringing your awareness to the present.
 Note your breath, how your body feels, and your thoughts.
 What’s happening in the environment?
 What, if any, urges threaten to pull you off track?